 This is a favorite of celebrity hairstylist and creator of the Beachwaver hot tool, Sarah Potempa.

 “First and foremost, you need to know what level your natural hair color is considered.
 Hair color companies will have diagrams and charts that show which color and undertone each color provides,” she explains.
 “If you’re going for a drastic change, remember to go slow: one shade at a time.
 Depending on your hair and skin tone, you will have to do further research on what type of color will suit you.”

 Joel Warren, master colorist and co-founder of Warren Tricomi Salons in New York City, loves this high-quality product because it delivers a salon-like finish.

-“I like it because it’s an oil-based hair dye that leaves hair in amazing condition," Warren explained.
+“I like it because it’s an oil-based hair dye that leaves hair in amazing condition," Warren explains.
 "It's similar to the product we use at the salon and contains no ammonia, which is very important."

 Jerami Brown, a colorist at Shin Salon in Los Angeles, likes this L'Oréal hair color line because "they have many options, clear instructions and the highest quality of ingredients."

-Celebrity hair colorist Rita Hazan told us she likes this easy root touch-up kit, which is available in 20 different shades.
+Celebrity hair colorist Rita Hazan tells us she likes this easy root touch-up kit, which is available in several different blond and brown shades.
 She recommends applying it along your hairline and sticking solely to the roots.

 According to the brand, it's made with natural mineral colorants, rice starch to absorb oils and a UV absorber to protect strands from discoloration.
 The highly pigmented formula is designed to absorb dirt and oil and has a powder-like consistency for a quick dry-down.
 It comes in a range of colors including black, platinum white, light brown, dark brown and blonde.